 Types of Discrimination

 Learn more about what classifies as illegal discrimination under each category.
-Contact us at The Law Firm of Haden & Haden for your free initial consultation to talk more about your case and what we can do for you.
+Contact us at The Law Firm of Haden & Colbert for your free initial consultation to talk more about your case and what we can do for you.

 Under the Age Discrimination in Employment Act (ADEA), employers are federally prohibited from discriminating against employees age 40 and up because of their age.
 Some actions an employer could take based on age may include discriminatory hiring, termination, compensation, harassment, job assignments and more.